How Moody Blues Found New Urgency With ‘A Question of Balance’

 The Moody Blues ascended to fame in the late '60s via lush mellotrons, conceptual suites, orchestras and multi-tracked harmonies – a grandiose combination that helped launch the progressive-rock movement on albums like 1967's Days of Future Passed.
 But with A Question of Balance, they aimed to strip things back – at least compared to what came before.

-"[It] was very raw, very little overdubbing," guitarist Justin Hayward said of the Moody Blues' sixth LP during an interview with Redbeard in the Studio.
+"[It] was very raw, very little overdubbing," guitarist Justin Hayward said of the Moody Blues' sixth LP in an interview with Redbeard in the Studio.
 "It was [a] stage type of album – it was like going back to the beginning, really."

 The Moody Blues hadn't exactly crafted a garage-rock album.
 A Question of Balance, released on Aug.
 7, 1970, bears all the band's trademark elements: the robust vocal arrangements; the mellotrons and synthesizers; the period-specific, psychedelic atmospheres.
 But the thrust of opener "Question" spelled out the band's new M.O.: urgency.